 • Am I still someone I recognize and respect?

-Business success at the cost of everything else isn’t success—it’s a pyrrhic victory.
-You might exit with money but arrive broken.
+Career success at the cost of everything else isn’t success — it’s a pyrrhic victory.
+You might reach the goal but arrive broken.

 6. Build Season Awareness

-Not every phase of entrepreneurship requires the same sacrifice.
+Not every phase of ambitious pursuit requires the same sacrifice.
 A launch is different from a maintenance phase.
+Active job searching is different from skill-building exploration.
 Fundraising is different from stable growth.

 Frameworks only work if they connect to regular practice.
 Here’s a weekly rhythm for maintaining pillar health: